-The Office of Academic Support Services provides services and resources to students, faculty, and staff that will strengthen academic performance, enhance student satisfaction, and improve student retention.
-The office is located in Dawson Center (DC) 220 on the Greenspring Campus.
+The Office of Academic Support provides services and resources to students, faculty, and staff that will strengthen academic performance, enhance student satisfaction, and improve student retention.
+The office is located in Knott Hall 203 on the Greenspring Campus.

 Academic Advising at Stevenson University is a free support service available to all degree-seeking students.
 Academic Advisors can assist with a wide range of academic matters from selecting a major to planning for graduate school.
-The Advising Office is located in the Office of Academic Support Services in DC 220.
+The Advising Office is located in the Office of Academic Support in Knott Hall 203.

 The Academic Link